UNISvalbard/AG222/_build/html/_sources/content/lessons/gis_exercise/gis_exercise.md

 Kim decided to go on three scooter trips throughout January, recording his whereabouts with his phone.
-The recorded gps tracks (so-called *gpx* files) have been uploaded to the Teams folder:
+The recorded gps tracks (so-called *gpx* files) have been uploaded to the Teams folder: Documents > General > Modules > ArcGIS Pro

 ```{admonition} Task
 :class: tip